Mock your API using saved response examples

 Send another request to the mock server

 Postman's mock service uses a matching algorithm to select the best saved example to return in response to a request.
-As part of this algorithm, the mock server looks at the request path and its query parameters, matching requests to saved examples.
+As part of this algorithm, the mock server looks at the request's path and query parameters, and then matches the request to a saved example.
 If you have examples with the same request path but different query parameters, you can mock different responses for different query parameters on the same request path.

 The following scenario demonstrates how the matching algorithm selects the best saved example:

-• The collection Query Params Demo has one request Request1 with two examples: Example1 and Example2.
+• A mocked collection has one request named Request1 with two examples named Example1 and Example2.

 • In Example1, the parameter id has a value of 1.